-Faculty are urged to consult with the Study Abroad Office (SAO) as soon as they know they may want to develop a new program.
+Faculty are urged to consult with the Study Abroad Office as soon as they know they may want to develop a new program.
 For new programs, planning is generally a two-year process.
 A great deal of effort goes into developing strong academic international experiences, and the amount of time needed should not be underestimated.
-The SAO, therefore, requires all new program proposals for programs planned for the following academic year to be submitted in full by the last day of classes of the spring semester.

-For example, a proposal for a summer program departing in May 2015 should ideally be researched during summer and fall of 2013 and submitted for approval by the proposal deadline date in April, 2014.
-The Faculty Director would then gather any additional necessary program details over summer 2014 and work with the SAO to create a program flyer, program brochure webpage, and application in time for the Study Abroad Fair in October.
+For example, a proposal for a summer program departing in May 2019 should ideally be researched during summer and fall of 2017 and submitted for approval by the proposal deadline date in May 2018.
+The Faculty Director would then gather any additional necessary program details over summer 2018 and work with the Study Abroad Office to create a program flyer, program brochure webpage, and application in time for the Study Abroad Fair in September/October.

-Faculty-led study abroad programs meet the following criteria:
+Faculty-led and group study abroad programs meet the following criteria:

 - involve an NC State faculty member (including adjunct) or staff member either as instructor or on-site program coordinator